MyNameIsCarsten/german-cookiebanner/README.md

 # German Cookie Banner
 ![Cookie Banner](./cookie-banner.jpg)
 ## Description
-This is simple cookie banner for german websites.
+This is a simple cookie banner for german websites that is injected via JavaScript, if the user has not yet seen the banner or selected a cookie choice.

+If the cookie `cookieBanner` is present, the banner will not be injected and thus keep your DOM clean.

+The banner is usable with the [Google Tag Manager](#integration-with-google-tag-manager).

 ## Requirements
 The banner is based on HTML, CSS and JavaScript.